 Seeking help for drug addiction can be a monumental effort.
 Many drug users remain in denial about the severity of their problems for a long time.
 But coming clean means reducing the risks of:

 Of course, the more serious risk linked to drug abuse is overdose.
-An overdose can happen when taking a high quantity of drugs or mixing drugs.
+An overdose can happen when taking many drugs or mixing drugs.
 Even when an overdose doesn’t cause death, it can put you in a coma or lead to permanent brain damage.

 Exploring Alcohol Addiction

-There were over 40,000 alcohol-related hospitalizations in the West Midlands last year.
-Alcohol can become an addiction very quickly, although it is legal and enjoyed by many.
+There were over 40,000 alcohol-related hospitalisations in the West Midlands last year.
+Alcohol can become an addiction quickly, although it is legal, and many enjoy it.

 Symptoms

 The NHS recommends no more than 14 units of alcohol per week.
-This amount comes out to about six glasses of wine or pints of beer.
+This amount is about six glasses of wine or pints of beer.
 If you notice your consumption is consistently higher, you might have an alcohol addiction or dependency.

 Risks

 There’s no safe level of alcohol consumption, but going over the recommended amount can lead to a range of risks.
-In fact, alcohol is the underlying cause of over 30 diseases!
+Alcohol is the underlying cause of over 30 diseases!
 Some of these diseases are:

 Excessive drinking can also lead to co-occurring mental health disorders.
 Alcohol often intensifies anxiety, triggers depression, and leads to sleep problems.
 There’s also a strong link between alcoholism and self-harm, including suicide.